 Check for Updates: Check your local news on radio or TV for extreme heat alerts and safety tips and to learn about any cooling shelters in your area.
-If you are checking for a loved in who does not live nearby there are many websites which can provide you with this information.
+If you are checking for a loved in who does not live nearby, there are many websites that can provide you with this information.

 Monitor Those at High Risk: Although anyone at any time can suffer from heat-related illness, some people are at greater risk than others: